-Back-up gathering area: Neighbouring properties
+Back-up gathering area: Neighbouring properties, Q-building public shelter

 In severe winter conditions or other situations, an additional gathering area may be needed.
 Authorities will also provide instructions about shelter locations for long-term shelter.

 1.5 Assisting people with reduced mobility in emergency situations